 My secrets to this dish are three:

-- Much of the “water” in the broth is seawater, which I boil first and then strain to rid it of impurities.
+- Some of the “water” in the broth is seawater, which I boil first and then strain to rid it of impurities.
 Seawater makes this soup powerful, briny and achingly perfect for a crisp Vermentino, one of Sardinia’s best white wines.
 If you aren’t near the ocean, remember to salt your water liberally.

 - I add sea beans, a/k/a salicornia or glasswort.
 It’s a crunchy, green succulent plant that grows on seashores worldwide.